 Doctoral students will have at least one opportunity to present their work at an international conference during their candidature and/or spend some time working at an overseas research lab (e.g. Ghent, Belgium or Brisbane, Australia).
 Students must register full time and be based on the Stellenbosch campus of the University.
 At least three peer-reviewed publications will be expected from Ph.D. candidates by the time of graduation.

-Please send questions, and applications to Dr David Drew (drew [at] sun [dot] ac [dot] za) including the following:
+Please send questions, and applications to Dr David Drew (drew [at] sun [dot] ac [dot] za) including the following (or please see specific requirements on the advertisement):

 A wide range of topics are available within the program, and students have great scope to tailor their own research project to their interests and ideas.
-Some ideas for potential Ph.D. projects are:
+See some of the projects we’re already doing to get ideas for future projects, and feel free to propose project ideas of your own!

 Possible M.Sc. topics include:

 Students will be provided with office space and computers and will have the opportunity to present at least one research paper at an international scientific conference in South Africa or abroad.
-The Chair will also provide some students with the opportunity to be based for a period of time at an overseas lab; this could be in the Democratic Republic of Congo, Belgium, Australia, France, Germany… Please contact Dr David Drew (drew [at] sun [dot] ac [dot] za) for more information.
+The Chair will also provide some students with the opportunity to be based for a period of time at an overseas lab; this could be in the Democratic Republic of Congo, Belgium, Australia, France, Germany… Please contact Dr David Drew (firstname.lastname@example.org) for more information.